awwx/meteor-offline-data/README.md

 items for both projects).
 However an application designed to be used offline may want to filter less on the server anyway, so that more data is persisted locally for offline use.

-Internally, only one window actually subscribes to the subscriptions on the server at a time.
-Since all windows are getting the same data, there's no need to use additional bandwidth to retrieve the same documents multiple times.
-The browser windows cooperatively select one of themselves to be the "agent", the window that the other windows use to fetch data from the server.
-The agent can change over time if the window that is currently the agent window is closed or becomes inactive.

 <br>